 - ALA-dehydratase deficient porphyria

 - No subdivisions found.

-ALAD porphyria is an extremely rare genetic metabolic disease characterized by almost complete deficiency of the enzyme delta-aminolevulinic acid dehydratase.
-Deficiency of this enzyme leads to the accumulation of the porphyrin precursor delta-aminolevulinic acid, which can potentially result in a variety of symptoms.
-Specific symptoms can vary greatly from one person to another, but usually affect the neurological and gastrointestinal systems.
+ALAD porphyria is a very rare genetic metabolic disease characterized by almost complete deficiency of the enzyme delta-aminolevulinic acid (ALA) dehydratase.
+Deficiency of this enzyme leads to the accumulation of the porphyrin precursor ALA, which can potentially result in a variety of symptoms.
+Symptoms can vary from one person to another, but usually affect the neurological and gastrointestinal systems.
 This disease is inherited as an autosomal recessive disorder.

-The onset, severity and specific symptoms can vary greatly from one person.
+The onset, severity and type of symptoms can vary greatly in individuals with a specific type of porphyria.
 This variation may depend on, in part, the amount of residual enzyme activity in each individual.
-Most likely, individuals with more significant enzyme deficiency will have more severe symptoms and earlier onset.
+Individuals with more significant enzyme deficiency may have more severe symptoms and earlier onset.
 Individuals with partial deficiency will have milder symptoms, and some individuals will not develop any symptoms (asymptomatic).
 It is important to note that affected individuals may not have all of the symptoms discussed below.
-Affected individuals should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.
+Affected individuals should talk to their medical team about their specific case, associated symptoms and overall prognosis.

 Several other neurological symptoms can occur during an acute attack due to problems with the nerves outside the central nervous system (peripheral neuropathy), resulting in numbness or tingling in the hands and feet, burning pain, sensitivity to touch, and a lack of coordination.
 In severe cases, the motor nerves are involved, resulting in loss or partial impairment of the ability to use voluntary muscles.
 ALAD porphyria can also be associated with psychological changes during an acute attack.
 In severe cases, loss of contact from reality (psychosis) has been reported.